kmoir/stuffthatmatters/doc.md

 *It’s a system marred by vast racial disparities – one that stigmatizes and targets young black men for arrest at a young age, unfairly punishes communities of color, burdens taxpayers and exacts a tremendous social cost.
 Today, African-American men who failed to finish high school are more likely to be behind bars than employed.* <sup>[1](#myfootnote1)</sup>

-*In Canada, the Indigenous incarceration rate is 10 times higher than the non-Indigenous population--higher even than South Africa at the height of Apartheid.* <sup>[2](#myfootnote2)</sup>

 * todo fix overall verb tense
 * todo - need some personal stories of people that have been incarcerated along with current numbers for
 1) % spent on rehabilitation vs other costs